Dairy Free Whipping Cream (3 Ingredients!)

 This homemade vegan whipped cream is SO easy, but the trickiest part is remembering to refrigerate the canned coconut milk!

 Canned coconut milk must be chilled for at least 8 hours or overnight so that the coconut cream can harden and separate from the coconut water in the can.
-The whipped cream absolutely won’t work if you skip this step!
+The whipped cream absolutely won’t work if you skip this step, but you can also use canned coconut cream, which doesn’t need to be refrigerated before use.

 I’ve made this dairy free whipped cream soooo many times, so I’ve put together a few tips that I’ve found helpful: